 When a vaginal examination is not done to assess for preterm labour

-When the amniotic membranes rupture early (preterm premature rupture of membranes, or pPROM), sterile speculum examinations are kept to a minimum, and digital examinations are avoided.
+When the amniotic membranes rupture early (preterm prelabour rupture of membranes, or pPROM), sterile speculum examinations are kept to a minimum, and digital examinations are avoided.
 This is meant to reduce the risk of infecting the uterus and fetus.

 When the placenta is known to be overlapping or covering the cervix (placenta previa), vaginal examinations are completely avoided.
-Disturbing the placenta
+Disturbing the placenta can trigger bleeding.